Disability and LGBTQ people: Academic theory

-Academic research on disability and LGBTQ identities examines how social norms around ability, sexuality, and gender shape an individual's understanding of commodities and practices.
-Disability studies emerged in the late twentieth century as an academic discipline with criticisms towards early approaches to disability.
-Exploitation within the entertainment industry such as freak shows where queer and disabled individuals displayed their bodies for commodification In the early 20th century followed the medicalization of disability.
-Similar to the academic discipline of disability, queer theory has risen in popularity due to the shared critique of white feminism in the 90s, attempting to universalize individuals assigned female at birth (AFAB), including the negligence of gender specific medical research.
+Academic research on disability and LGBTQ identities examines how social norms around ability, sexuality, and gender shape an individual's understanding of communities and practices.
+Disability studies emerged in the late 20th century as an academic discipline with critiques of early scholarly approaches to physical and cognitive variation in humans.
+Similar to the academic discipline of disability, queer theory has risen in popularity due to the shared critique of normative ideals of social performance including the negligence of gender specific medical research.

-Intersectional approaches to the two fields were brought to fruition with academic coverage of historical events such as the eugenics movement in the U.S. that sterilized disabled individuals and the Holocaust in Germany that led to the genocide of disabled and homosexual people.
+Intersectional approaches to the two fields were brought to fruition with academic coverage of historical events such as the eugenics movement in the U.S. that sterilized disabled individuals, the commodified display of queer and disabled individuals within Freak shows, and the Holocaust in Germany that led to the genocide of disabled and homosexual people.

 Notable scholars in the field such as Eli Clare, Alison Kafer, and Robert McRuer drew inspiration from the early works of Michel Foucault in The History of Sexuality and women of color's memoirs regarding the body, such as Audre Lorde's The Cancer Journals.

 Approaches in disability studies and queer theory draw on the shared and nuanced experiences on estranged family relationships, identity-based violence, structural and social exclusion.
 Both fields have debated the benefits and limitations on assimilation versus liberation, noted as the "mythical norm" in Audre Lorde's Sister Outsider: Essays and Speeches.